 If it got wet or wet-adjacent, it exploded.
 We’re talking full Rosanne Rosanna Danna.
 I mean barely clear a doorway big.
 Like, picture a blowfish, but on my head.

 So I spent my teen years living in fear.
 Like Clark Kent trying to hide his true identity, I did everything in my power not to let my natural hair slip out.
 When it did, I was so self-conscious it caused my self-esteem to take a nose-dive.

 And I got comments.
 Hairdressers told me it was the most hair they had ever seen in their careers.
 They had visibly sore arms trying to dry it.
 My peers commented on the voluminous nature of my locks, and not in a Finesse commercial kind of way.
 My first requited crush nicknamed me Fluffy.

-When it came time for the swimming section of grade nine Phys Ed, I went into sheer panic mode.
 I was a fat kid with frizzy hair, this was a high school fever dream.
 I ran between classes to meet with a friend outside the music room for her to quickly French braid my still-wet hair before anyone saw me.